astroidex/foss4g-2019-workshop-postgresql-postgis-for-beginners-aemde/foss4g-2019-workshop-postgresql-postgis-for-beginners-aemde.md

 ### Excercise 7: Calculate the area for each country

 * http://postgis.net/docs/ST_Area.html
 * Note that the area is calculated using the srid of the geometry.
-Use the calculation on the spheroid to get the r result in meters.
+Use the calculation on the spheroid to get the result in meters.

 Calculate area without using the spheroid (units of the projection will be used)
 ```sql